qrohlf/hackathon-starter-sinatra/Readme.md

 # hackathon-starter-sinatra

 This project is a minimalist starter framework intended to be used for small projects when speed of development is a priority.
 It was created to be used at "Startup Weekend" style events, where a significant portion of your development team may not have experience with Ruby or Rails - and where development time is measured in hours rather than days.
+It is licensed under the [MIT License](http://choosealicense.com/licenses/mit/).

 The project focuses on the following goals:
-- produce a framework with the dual priorities of speed of development and minimal learning curve
+- produce a framework optimized for fast development with a minimal learning curve
-- produce a minimal set of documentation for "how to do X"
+- produce a set of tutorials for "how to do X" that can be followed by programmers with minimal Ruby experience

 # Prerequisites
 To run this project locally, you will need a Unix environment like Linux or OSX with the following tools installed: